Skip to main content

 • Close with the ask and the specific hires it funds.

-When your story aligns with your business plan, pitch deck, market research, and financial model, investors trust the narrative faster.
+When your story aligns with your business plan, market research, and financial model, investors and lenders trust the narrative faster.
 Make the claim, then show the proof point.

 Questions founders ask about this topic